cs217/cs217.github.io/grading.md

 The grade in this course will be based on four factors:

-#### Two problem sets: 20/100

-Details coming soon.
+#### Reading Assignments: 30%

-#### Programming assignments: 20/100
+#### Programming assignments: 35%

-Programming assignments using TensorFlow/PyToch and Spatial to analyze DNN algorithms and architectures for energy and performance.
+Programming assignments using Spatial to analyze DNN algorithms and architectures for energy and performance.

-#### Midterm: 30/100

-Details coming soon.

-#### Design Project: 30/100
+#### Design Project: 35%

-Design project using Spatial to implement and analyze an accelerator for a DNN.
+Design project using Spatial to implement and analyze an accelerator.

 [back](./)